VISIT

 Ezra Pound

 In 1885, Ezra Pound was born to Homer and Isabel Pound in Hailey, Idaho.
-Although he was to move back east in his early years, Pound was proud of his Western beginnings and often referred to his being born “in the wild west.”
+Although he travelled east in his early years, Pound was proud of his Western origins and often referred to being born “in the wild west.”

 Ezra Pound was an influential and controversial writer.
 His literary style influenced many writers of his era, including T.S.
 Eliot, Robert Frost, and Ernest Hemingway.

-He worked as an editor in London, lived in Paris in the 1920s, where he frequented the bookshop Shakespeare and Co. amongst many other writers.
+He worked as an editor in London, lived in Paris in the 1920s, where he frequented the local literary scene as well as the bookshop Shakespeare and Co.

-During WW2, he moved to Italy and became a passionate supporter of Mussolini.
-During World War II, he was paid by the Italian government to make hundreds of radio broadcasts criticizing the United States, Franklin D. Roosevelt and Jews, as a result of which he was arrested in 1945 by American forces in Italy on charges of treason.
-He spent months in detention in a U.S. military camp in Pisa, including three weeks in an outdoor steel cage, which he said triggered a mental breakdown: "when the raft broke and the waters went over me".
-The following year he was deemed unfit to stand trial, and incarcerated in St. Elizabeth's psychiatric hospital in Washington, D.C., for over 12 years.
+During World War II, he moved to Italy and became a passionate supporter of Fascism.
+During the war, he was paid by the Italian government to deliver propaganda radio broadcasts criticizing the United States, Franklin D. Roosevelt, and Jews.
+As a result, he was arrested in 1945 by American forces on charges of treason.
+He spent months in detention in a U.S. military camp in Pisa, Italy, including three weeks in an outdoor steel cage, which he said triggered a mental breakdown, "when the raft broke and the waters went over me."
+The following year, he was deemed unfit to stand trial and incarcerated in St. Elizabeth's Psychiatric Hospital in Washington, D.C., for over 12 years.

 After his release, he left the United States and lived the remainder of his life in Venice, Italy.
 It was there that he died in 1972.